Rogaland: Coat of arms

 The coat of arms is modern; it was granted on 11 January 1974.
 The arms are blue with a white or silver pointed cross in the centre.
-The cross is based on the old stone cross in Sola, the oldest national monument in Norway.
+The cross is based on the old stone cross in Sola Municipality, the oldest national monument in Norway.
 It was erected in memory of Erling Skjalgsson after his death in 1028.
 This type of cross was very common in medieval Norway.

 Geography

 Rogaland is mainly a coastal region with fjords, beaches, and islands, the principal island being Karmøy.
 The vast Boknafjorden is the largest bay, with many fjords branching off from it.

 Stavanger/Sandnes, the third-largest urban area of Norway, is also a central area for the Norwegian petroleum industry.
 The area includes the large cities of Stavanger and Sandnes.
-The municipalities Randaberg, and Sola are also in close proximity.
+Randaberg Municipality and Sola Municipality are also in close proximity.
 Together, this conurbation is ranked above the city Trondheim in population rankings in Norway.

 Cities/towns in Rogaland other than Stavanger and Sandnes include Haugesund, Egersund, Sauda, Jørpeland, Bryne, Kopervik, Åkrehamn, and Skudeneshavn.

-Karmøy has large deposits of copper (some from the Visnes mine was used in the construction of the Statue of Liberty).
-Sokndal has large deposits of ilmenite.
+Karmøy Municipality has large deposits of copper (some from the Visnes mine was used in the construction of the Statue of Liberty).
+Sokndal Municipality has large deposits of ilmenite.
 Rogaland is the most important region for oil and gas exploration in Norway, and the Jæren district in Rogaland is one of the country's most important agricultural districts.

 History

-There are remains in Rogaland from the earliest times, such as the excavations in a cave at Viste in Randaberg (Svarthola).
+There are remains in Rogaland from the earliest times, such as the excavations in a cave at Viste in Randaberg Municipality (Svarthola).
 These include the find of a skeleton of a boy from the Stone Age.
 Various archeological finds stem from the following times, the Bronze Age and the Iron Age.
 Many crosses in Irish style have been found.
 Rogaland was called Rygjafylke in the Viking Age.
 Before Harald Fairhair and the Battle of Hafrsfjord, it was a petty kingdom.
 The Rugians were a tribe possibly connected with Rogaland.